Ashwin-Rajesh/LaneDetection/README.md

 - Canny algorithm output is really sharp!
 This is acchieved by a technique called non-max suppression.
 - It also has very low noise.
 This is done by a clever type of thresholding.
 - For understanding them in detail, theres a lot of great material!
 Check out computerphile!

+## Line detection
+- Line detection uses an algorithm called Hough transform
+- The lines are